-Signing work on this project consists of preparing detailed signing plans; and fabricating, furnishing, and erecting new ground mounted guide, regulatory and warning signs in the construction area for the bridge replacement.
-New signs shall be erected within the bridge replacement construction zone.
+Signing work on this project consists of preparing detailed signing plans; and fabricating, furnishing, and erecting new ground mounted guide, regulatory and warning signs.
+New signs shall be erected over the entire length of the project, including, at a minimum, stop signs on all intersecting routes.
 Existing signs, if applicable, shall be maintained during construction.